workiom/monfield/README.md

 specify the ISODate update-value-constructor because our update values in the second column are date values.

+## Limitations
+The script only has very simple CSV handling.
+It can not handle quoted values with commas in them for example.
+If the script found more than one comma per-line, it will abort with an error.

 ## License
 Copyright (C) 2020 Workiom Inc.